Return to No Frills NZ Literature home page.

 'With your qualifications?
 Well...'

 But she couldn't see him working for the government, really.
 And she was glad, in a way.
-Aunty Jane had wanted to be a teacher when she was little.
-Ended up taking care of her mother.
+Aunty Joan had wanted to be a teacher when she was little, she'd made that clear.
+Ended up taking care of her own mother.
 Twenty five years.
-Twenty five, she could nearly see them stretched out around her.
-Like cellophane after opening some useless presie.
-And not that she had a choice, after all, if Brian suddenly needed to marry John's mum and they should have their own place, and what about me not getting a life that's too precious to waste?
+Twenty five, she could nearly see them spilling out, ranged around her.
+All bunched up and scrunched, like cellophane after opening some useless, unwanted pressie, socks, crystallised ginger, the sort of rubbish you get at Christmas out of duty and nothing else.
 But it was done.
-She bent her knife flat against the plate and scraped up the brown sauce and got it all on the back of the fork.
-She'd done it, and nothing for it but the satisfaction.
-Not like people who can take everything for granted and leave their troubles behind.
-Aunty Jane licked a dab off her finger.
+She pushed her knife down flat against the surface of the dull, stoneware plate, almost forcing bent the knife-blade with her powerful grip, and then scraped up each remaining dollop of the brown sauce to get all of it on the back of the fork.
+Aunty Joan licked a stray dab from her finger.

 And then someone was coming--who?
-Aunty Jane raised herself and turned to look out through the net curtains.
+Who was coming?
+Aunty Joan raised herself and turned awkwardly to hover and look out through the pale net curtains.
+She was quite in a tizz.
 Who?
-Getting out of his car to check the letterbox.
-On the way down to the back, to the Malleys', in his black t-shirt and jeans.
+Getting out of his car to check the next-door letterbox.
+On the way down the right-of-way going to the back, to the Malleys', tall, and in his disreputable black t-shirt and jeans.

-'It's young Peter.
-I think, everyone in that family's got their own car now?
+Aunty Joan announced, 'Well, it's young Peter.
+I think, everyone in that family's got their own car now, eh?
 What would you say, John?'

 But he said nothing.
 Just picking at his potatoes, fussy like that.

-'Your mum didn't think he'd come up to much, but he's finished his apprenticeship.
-You see, he got himself into a bit of strife a while back.
-Pinched for driving over the limit.
+'Well,' she said, 'your mum never thought he'd come up to much, but he's gone and finished his apprenticeship, and that's something.
+You know, he got himself into a wee bit of very dicey strife a while back.
+Pinched for driving over the limit, eh.
 Still going out on the randan, like--I think it's the Irish in him but, I don't know.'

-The engine, short of its muffler, roared down the right-of-way beside them toward the Malleys' house.
-After a long while John said:
+Aunty Joan rested herself in her chair once more.
+The engine, short of its muffler, roared with menace down the right-of-way beside them toward the Malleys' house.
+And for a long while John stared, just stared, face down at his plate, and then glanced back up again.

 'So he's what...an electrician now?'

-When Aunty Jane brought the dessert round--she'd gone and opened a whole can of Watties peaches for having with the ice cream, and with extra cream on top--she saw he was just staring down at the telly.
-Just blank where they'd parked it.
+They ate in silence, and when Aunty Joan brought the dessert round--she'd gone and opened a whole can of Watties peaches for having with the ice cream, and with extra cream from the bottle dribbled on top--she saw he was just staring down at the telly beside him in the corner.
+Just blank, where they'd parked it.
 Off.
-No please or thank you's--just this sort of carry on.
-Itching to get a look at the overseas news, always, ever since he got back.
-After all his time gallivanting around.
-And he didn't give two hoots about the troubles they'd had with the Boks here, when you couldn't even talk to your own neighbour, but...he watched so carefully after someone blew up a wee shop in Oxford Street.
-Aunty Jane clattered the bowls onto the tabletop.
-'Oxford Street!' he'd said, so happy, and pointing at the screen till she'd looked--at all those different people.
+No please or thank you's--just this sort of carry on, staring at a blank screen.
+Probably itching to get a look at the overseas news, always, ever since he got back.
+After all his time spent gallivanting around.
+And he didn't give two hoots about the troubles they'd had with the Boks right here, when you couldn't even talk to your own neighbour, but...he watched so carefully after someone blew up a wee shop or something in Oxford Street.
+Aunty Joan clattered the bowls onto the solid Formica of the tabletop and saw the peaches slide dangerously in their syrup.
+She remembered: 'Oxford Street!' he'd said, so happy, and pointing at the screen till she'd looked--at all those different-coloured people.
 Hard to believe that was England.
-'Been there,' he'd pointed.
-It looked like a Maori pa at bargain day.
+'Been there,' he'd said, and he went right on pointing.
+Golly, it looked like a Maori pa at bargain day.

 'Right...'

-Aunty Jane started to cut her peaches with the edge of her spoon.
-She had a thought and put the spoon down.
+Aunty Joan sat, and immediately started to cut her peaches up with the hard edge of her spoon.
+But she had a thought and put the spoon down.

-'Those darkies can't run faster than John Walker.'
+'Those darkies, eh,' she said, 'they can't run faster than John Walker.'

 'Eat,' she said.
 'That's the boy.'

-And he shovelled down the muck and thought in the last few weeks nothing had happened, absolutely nothing, but still he couldn't get anything done.
+And that was how it was, and now he shovelled down still more of the disgusting muck and thought that in the last few weeks nothing had happened, absolutely nothing, but still he couldn't get anything done.
+He kept lifting the spoon mechanically to his mouth, forcing down the urge to scream, the rush of panic.
 Why did she have to smell of wool from her tights and the socks up to her knees?
-And why wasn't there any mail, didn't anyone write these days except the finance company?
-And first night back, God, there was that movie on TV about Buzz Aldrin lying around in his swimming-pool all down-hearted.
+And why wasn't there any mail, didn't anyone write these days?
+And first night back, God, there was that movie on TV about Buzz Aldrin lying around by his swimming-pool all down-hearted after the moon-shot.
 Return to Earth.
-Your time's up and that's it.
-One moment you're there and the next...you might as well be...just on a year ago I'd be, where?
+God, I could tell him.
+Your time's up, that's it.
+God, you might as well be...just on a year ago where would I have been?
 Winter-holidaying in Amsterdam.
-All the time in the world now and I still can't seem to get anything done.
+He went on eating with his teeth and shoulders feeling tight, and could almost touch the soft pat of the snow hitting the tops of his shoes, the seductive squelch of each step he took through the low ridges of stiff, banked snow where it lay pushed up at the sides of the cobbled streets.
+Ah, he could see it, the blue-white crystals of it, heaped in little piles against the exposed roots of the elms that were set into those gently sloping paths, facing the canals.
+Not like 510 Albert Street, Palmerston North, the World, where the wet stuff sputtering on the roof all night was simple, boring rain.
+All that time out in the world, the world, the world now, and I still can't seem to get anything done...

-He laboured to finish the bowl.
-He put the last of the ice cream into his mouth and chewed.
+He was labouring just to finish the bowl.
+He put the last of the chilly ice cream up into his mouth and chewed.
+What unhappy cage have I landed in now?
 Return to Earth.
-That guy at the Palmy dole office saying, 'Have you got School C.?
+Fuck.
+That guy at the Palmy dole office saying: 'Have you got School C., yes?
 What about U.E.?
-Really?
-And did you actually go to varsity at all?'--and I told him what I'd come back with from London and he looks just stunned.
-Lost.
+And did you actually go to varsity at all?'--and I told him I'd come back with my Masters in my hot and sweaty little hand from the varsity in London, and he looks just stunned.
+Looks at me like I've led a privileged life and wandered into his cubicle by mistake, but it was no mistake, no mistake that anyone made, except me, I might have made a mistake...and what was he telling me?
 'Oh, you'd probably like to meet my wife.
 She was a student in Toronto for a while.'
+His wife, that's all he can say for himself.
+Is it my fault this is the far end of nowhere?
 Some job he's got, stuck out here with her--out in a place like this and with his mortgage, married to his monster from outer space.
-Who wants anything to do with people...these narrow people?
-And it's incredible, how much I really seemed to put into each of those days and in the evenings I'd go out.
-And now nothing gets done, ever.
+Is it my fault that with some of these places...the people in them just don't count?
+Who wants anything to do with these nasty, narrow, fucking little people anyway?
+He pushed the empty bowl towards the centre of the dining-table, not wanting to do anything, consumed with his own near-hysterical hatred.
+And he thought how it was incredible, really, how much he really seemed to put into each of those days over there, and in the evenings he'd go out.
+And now nothing got done, nothing, ever.

-Aunty Jane was bringing in some bread and butter, and some tea on a tray.
-Because he still looked like he needed feeding up.
-She went to a cupboard and took out a jar of jam-preserves, checked the date on the clear seal and started to pull off the rubber band.
-A bit mouldy on top, but if it was scraped that'd be all right.
-He was just staring down at his plate.
-What wasn't he happy with now?--but what a bother.
-Fussy.
-Aunty Jane began to cut her slice of bread up into little pieces.
-That girl who rang for him earlier.
-Said she was an old friend, from before he went away to varsity overseas.
-Aunty Jane reached out to the middle of the table for the mustard bottle.
-Nipped that in the bud smartish.
-She stuck a finger into the bottle's neck and licked off a dab of mustard.
-Lovely.
+Aunty Joan was bringing in some bread and butter, and some tea on a tray.
+She did it because he still looked like he needed feeding up.
+She went back into the kitchen to a cupboard and took out a jar of jam-preserves, checked the date on the clear seal and started to pull off the rubber band.
+It was a fiddly business.
+She thought the jar looked maybe a bit mouldy on top, but if it was scraped that'd be all right.
+When she returned, he was still just staring down at his empty bowl, unmoved.
+She thought, what isn't he happy with now?
+And then she thought but what a bother he was, and fussy.
+Aunty Joan sat and began to cut up her own little white slice of bread on her plate into even tinier pieces.
+She didn't even try to offer him a slice, because she knew he'd take it if he wanted it.
+She remembered that girl who rang for him earlier, and who said she was an old friend, from before he went away to varsity and all the big excitement of him being such a hot scone.
+Some floozie, that was sure.
+Aunty Joan reached out to the middle of the table for the mustard bottle and reminded herself that she'd nipped that in the bud smartish.
+Put the girl off.
+She stuck a finger into the bottle's neck and licked up a dab of yellow mustard, and decided it was lovely.

-Aunty Jane pushed her chair away from the table.
+Aunty Joan pushed her chair away from the table.

-She looked across to where the boy hadn't moved.
-Well, not to worry.
+She bent, waving one of the cat's paws in her fingers, and looked across to where the boy hadn't moved a muscle.
+Well, she told herself, not to worry.

 'Cup of tea?'